 Comment

 If the jury finds that the defendant willfully and arbitrarily failed to pay maintenance or cure, the plaintiff will be entitled to reasonable attorneys’ fees as determined by the court.
 A special interrogatory will be required.
 See Kopczynski v.
 The Jacqueline, 742 F.2d 555, 559 (9th Cir.
-1984) (leaving undisturbed jury’s finding on special interrogatory that defendant’s conduct was not “willful and arbitrary,” and holding that plaintiff therefore was not entitled to recover attorneys’ fees.)
+1984) (leaving undisturbed jury’s finding on special interrogatory that defendant’s conduct was not “willful and arbitrary,” and holding that plaintiff therefore was not entitled to recover attorneys’ fees).

+Revised March 2025

 7.13 Integrated Product Manufacturer’s Duty to Warn